This city-centred

 aforesaid; and also the present Turnpike Road leading from Pin Pound in

-the Parish of Pinhoe, through Monkerton,
+the Parish of Pinhoe, through Monkerton, into the Honiton Road, and

-into the Honiton Road, and crossing the same Road through, Moor
+crossing the same Road through, Moor Lane by Sandy Gate, to where

-Lane by Sandy Gate, to where the House formerly known by the Name of
+the House formerly known by the Name of The Red Cow Alehouse, near to

-The Red Cow Alehouse, near to the Town of Topsham, formerly
+the Town of Topsham, formerly stood; and

-stood; and also the present Turnpike Road
+also the present Turnpike

-from Saint Agnes Chapel aforesaid,
+Road from Saint Agnes Chapel aforesaid, over Stoke Hill, to the Town

-Town of Cullompton, which is called The
+of Cullompton, which is called The Old Cullompton Road; and

-where the Road diverges towards the
+diverges towards the Town of Cullompton

-Rew, to its Junction with the present Tiverton Turnpike Road,
+aforesaid, through the Villages of Stoke Canon and Rew, to its Junction with the present Tiverton Turnpike Road,

 which Road is called The Tiverton Road; and also the present Roads from